A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Abstract

 \section{Abstract}

 Fast Radio Bursts (FRBs) are bright radio transients with millisecond durations which typically occur at extragalactic distances.
 The association of FRB 20200428 with the Galactic magnetar SGR J1935+2154 strongly indicates that they could originate from neutron stars, which naturally leads to the expectation that periodicity connected with the spinning of magnetars should exist in the activities of repeating FRBs.
 However, previous studies have failed to find any signatures supporting such a conjecture.
-Here we perform a thorough search for short timescale periodicity in the five most active repeating sources, i.e. FRBs 20121102A, 20180916B, 20190520B, 20200120E, and 20201124A.
-Three different methods are employed, including the phase folding algorithm, the Schuster periodogram and the Lomb-Scargle periodogram.
-For the two most active repeaters from which more than 1600 bursts have been detected, i.e. FRB 20121102A and FRB 20201124A, more in-depth period searches are conducted by considering various burst properties such as the pulse width, peak flux, fluence, and the brightness temperature.
-For these two repeaters, we have also selected those days on which a large number of bursts were detected and performed periodicity analysis based on the single-day bursts.
-No periodicity in a period range of 1 ms--1000 s is found in all the efforts, although possible existence of a very short period between 1 ms--10 ms still could not be completely excluded for FRBs 20200120E and 20201124A due to limited timing accuracy of currently available observations.
+Here we perform a thorough search for short timescale periodicity in the four most active repeating sources, i.e. FRBs 20121102A, 20200120E, 20201124A, and 20220912A.
+Three different methods are employed, including the phase folding algorithm, the H-test and the Lomb-Scargle periodogram.
+For the three most active repeaters from which more than 1000 bursts have been detected, i.e. FRBs 20121102A, 20201124A, and 20220912A, more in-depth period searches are conducted by considering various burst properties such as the pulse width, peak flux, fluence, and the brightness temperature.
+No clear periodicity is found in a period range of 0.001--1000 s in all the efforts.
 Implications of such a null result on the theoretical models of FRBs are discussed.